-Now, I think that number is a little tough to shoot for in a church presentation.
+Now, I think that number is a little tough to shoot for in a worship service .
 You’d probably end up shuffling through slides far faster than is useful.
-But the principal holds true: reducing the amount of words on a given slide makes the words that do show up much easier to follow.
+But the principle holds true: reducing the amount of words on a given slide makes the words that do show up much easier to follow.

 The 20–30-word maximum isn’t a hard-and-fast rule, but if you catch a slide with more than 30 words on it, you should consider breaking it into multiple slides.

 2. Make sure words are large enough for everyone